How do you lose weight after 50?

 13. Eat metabolism-boosting foods

-They come with other health benefits, too.
-For example, turmeric can help the body to manage hyperlipidemia and oxidative and inflammatory conditions.
+Spices come with other health benefits, too.
+For example, turmeric can help the body to manage hyperlipidemia and improve oxidative and inflammatory conditions.

 Why tea helps you lose weight.

 If you’re a tea drinker, this will be right up your alley.
 A study conducted on mice showed that consuming green tea on a daily basis together with exercise results in increased fat metabolism.
 The dose used was the equivalent of 8-10 cups of tea every day.